JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="8"></a>
 ### 8 Dataref Handlers

-XLua Utils enables handling datarefs from an input ttable containing a list of datarefs.
+XLuaUtils enables handling datarefs from an input ttable containing a list of datarefs.
 A table of input datarefs can be checked for validity and transferred into a container table which holds various information about each dataref.
 Said container table can then be used for further manipulation or storage in a save file.

 #### 8.1 Dataref Tables

 To facilitate handling of datarefs, a simple **input table** is used in which each element consists of a subtable with an alias string (used for easier lookup in the code) followed by the dataref stated as a string.
 If a specific alias for a dataref is not required, "Dref[n]" can be assigned to generate an alias from the table element's index.
 See below for an example.
 All types of X-Plane datarefs are supported.
-Note that, as of XLua 1.1 (or higher), these dataref tables have to be defined as local and are contrained to the XLua Utils submodule in which they are declared.
+Note that, as of XLua 1.1 (or higher), these dataref tables have to be defined as local and are contrained to the XLuaUtils submodule in which they are declared.

 	local mydreflist={
 	{"Volume_Fan","sim/operation/sound/fan_volume_ratio"}, -- Actual X-Plane dataref, will be found and stored for use later on